Christopher Michael Huskey October 2 1981 – February 18, 2011. |

 75, of De Soto, died Saturday (Oct.
 2, 1999) at Jefferson Memorial Hospital in Crystal City.

-De Soto Elks Lodge 689 and AMVETS Post 48 and was past Grand Knight of the Knights of Columbus.
+Mr. Schnitker was a carman for Union Pacific Railroad.
+He was a life member of De Soto Elks Lodge 689 and AMVETS Post 48 and was past Grand Knight of the Knights of Columbus.
 He served in the Army in World War II and during the Berlin crisis.
 He was retired from the Army Missouri National Guard's 1035th Division.

 Thanks Mr. Schnitker.